aditya-sridhar/simple-reactjs-app/README.md

-# Simple React JS Project
+# PE Assignment React JS Project
+Original repository can be found here - https://github.com/aditya-sridhar/simple-reactjs-app
 ## What is the use of this Repo
 This Project is a Simple ReactJS Project which demonstrates the following
 1. Creating a Component in React
 2. Making HTTP calls